 The myth tends to build a very vocal and unrelenting voting block, which stands against reform.
 These voters definitively reject the idea of benefit reductions, arguing that the real solution is to “put the money back”.
 Worse, they oppose tax increases because that revenue will only be borrowed and spent on other things.

 The problem with Social Security has nothing to do of course with financial mismanagement.
-The cause of the crisis is Congressional inaction in response to the well documented gap between projected revenue and expense.
-The cause of that problem is those voters who elect Congress after Congress promising to do nothing in the face of the most predictable crisis in history.
+The cause of the crisis is Congressional inaction in response to the well-documented gap between projected revenue and expense.
+The cause of that problem is those voters who elect Congress after Congress promises to do nothing in the face of the most predictable crisis in history.

-To illustrate the impact of the passage of time, roughly 10 years ago, we could have increased the retirement by 1 month every 2 years until the retirement age was 68 to solve 44% of the problem.
-Today to replicate that efficacy, Congress would have to increase the retirement age by 3 months per year until the retirement age was 70, and index it thereafter.
+To illustrate the impact of the passage of time, roughly 10 years ago, we could have increased retirement by 1 month every 2 years until the retirement age was 68 to solve nearly 25% of the problem.
+Today to replicate that efficacy, Congress would have to increase the retirement age by 3 months per year until the retirement age was 69.